 Expounding upon a passage of Scripture before diving into the commentary is always good.
-For me, reading Scriptures from the Amplified Bible is enjoyable because it expands my view and provides a clear thought of what the writer was inspired to share as it pertains to us.
-My mind opens to see things that I didn’t perceive before.
+For me, reading Scriptures from the Amplified Bible expands my view and provides a clear thought of what the writer was inspired to share with his readers.
+My mind opens to see things that I didn’t think of before.

-After I read the Amplified version of 1 Cor.
+After reading the Amplified version of 1 Cor.
 10:13, out of curiosity, I asked myself two questions:

 - “How can I avoid being tempted at all costs?”

 - “If I don’t see a way to escape, how will I escape the devil’s trap?”

 After reading this post, I hope that you have thoughts about what you can do to avoid temptation.
 In the meantime, carefully read the details of how the devil tried to trap Joseph.
 Ponder on what Joseph could have done differently.
 Then study the Scriptures for full clarity as the Holy Spirit ministers to you.

 Joseph, the son of Jacob and Rachel (Gen. 30:24), was sold into slavery by his brothers and taken to Egypt, where Potiphar purchased him as a household servant.
 Joseph was very handsome in features and physique.
 Mrs. Potiphar was attracted to him, so she attempted to seduce him.
 But Joseph was a man of good character; therefore, he resisted her adultress advances.
 Potiphar had placed confidence in him; therefore, Joseph dared not commit wickedness against his master or sin against God.
 So, he quickly departed from her presence, but he left his cloak behind.
 Holding the evidence, Mrs. Potiphar falsely accused Joseph of attempted rape, and he went to prison (Gen. 39).